sbfaulkner/adventofcode/README.md

 Used a mathematical approach to calculate position based on elapsed time.
 It would be interested to attempt this again by tracking state and advancing reindeer based on velocity during simulation.

+## Day 15: Science for Hungry People

+This solution could do with some refactoring... and, I'm not sure I'm happy with the complexity of Recipe#combine.